 There was also a stop at a museum with Harry Potter and Batman exhibitions.
 I’m not a big fan of either, so when a guy put the famous Sorting Hat from Harry Potter on my head I guess it knew that I’m not a fan of the books or the movies as I was the only person from the group who got Slytherin.
 How did it know I was evil? 😉

 The Warner Bros Studio tour is different depending on your guide as different guides stop at different places.
-Unfortunately, my guide was neither funny nor enthusiastic comparing to other guides.
+Unfortunately, my guide was neither funny nor enthusiastic compared to other guides.
 Although, he did let us wander around the equipment where I could see different furniture rented for different movies.
 How cool is that!

 As you can see these two studio experiences are quite different from one another.
 You should definitely visit both of the studios.
-I would say that the Warner Bros is more for movie fans, as it tells you much more about movie making production.
-Universal is for anyone who just wants to have fun.
+I would say that the Warner Bros is more for movie fans, as it tells you much more about movie-making production.
+Universal is for anyone who just wants to have fun and enjoy the rides – think about it as Disneyland with a small movie-making part.